patrickhisnibrataas/LogicalClocks/README.md

 ## Disclaimer

-This code is not tesed beyond the unit tests written is probably buggy and should not be used :)
+This code is not tesed beyond the unit tests written and is probably buggy and should not be used :)